cypress-io/cypress-documentation/content/guides/component-testing/framework-configuration.md

 }
 ```

-Lastly, tell Cypress where you find the
+Lastly, tell Cypress where to find your test in the configuration file.
+In this
-[configuration file](/guides/references/configuration).
-In this example all the
-tests are in `src` and named `spec.jsx`:
+example all the tests are in `src` and named `spec.jsx`:

 ```json
 {